 The FDA advised physicians to monitor patients for adverse reactions, inform patients of the risks associated with the surgery and undergo training to learn to implant the devices.

 Updated Safety Communication in 2011

-Advisory Committee Meeting
+September 2011 Advisory Committee Meeting

 Dr. Michael Carome, then deputy director of Public Citizen’s Health Research Group, urged the committee to recommend a recall of the device.
 According to Public Citizen, mesh poses significant risks to the public.

 Postmarket Surveillance Orders

-In January 2012, the FDA began ordering transvaginal mesh makers to study the safety and effectiveness of their devices.
+In January 2012, the FDA ordered transvaginal mesh makers to study the safety and effectiveness of their devices.
 The studies were part of an FDA program called the 522 Postmarket Surveillance Studies Program.
 Section 522 of the Food, Drug, and Cosmetic Act gives the FDA the authority to order companies to study class II and class III devices.
 Transvaginal mesh devices were class II at the time.